Professor Eric R. Bryan (OBE) FREng, FIStructE (1927-2025)

 Professor Bryan’s educational journey began at Tiffin Boys’ School.
 During the Second World War, he was evacuated but returned to Tiffin Boys’ School in 1943.
 He then attended Queen Mary College, which had been evacuated to King’s College, Cambridge.

 After marrying and moving to Sandiway, Professor Bryan worked for ICI.
 He later assumed a senior position at Manchester University, where he was in charge of the structures labs.
-His career continued at Salford University, where he served as a Professor of Structural Engineering for the remainder of his working life.
+This was followed by his Professorship at Salford University, where he spent the remainder of his working life.

 Professor Bryan was a mentor to many high-flying research students, including Prof. Mark Lawson, Prof. Pierre Engel, and Dr. Francis Zadan.
 His contributions to the field of structural engineering, particularly in stressed skin design in steel structures, were instrumental in establishing the University of Salford’s Department of Civil Engineering as a Centre of Excellence.